General Structure and Ownership

 The General Marine Act established rules for the use of offshore areas for wind power projects, and provides for:

 Projects are under way and regulations are being set.
-The Japanese offshore wind market is ready to emerge.
+The Japanese offshore wind market is emerging.

 Although only a few offshore wind farms are currently operating in Japan, there are more offshore wind projects being planned.

-Also, the government continues to promote new offshore wind farms under the General Marine Act, which came into force in April 2019.
-In addition to the four promotion zones mentioned above, the government recognises ten potential marine areas where preparation for projects has proceeded to a certain extent; among these marine areas, the government intends to start preparation for the designation of four marine areas as promotion zones in the near future.
+Also, the government continues to promote new offshore wind farms under the General Marine Act.
+In addition to the first promotion zones mentioned above, the government recognises 17 potential marine areas where preparation for projects has proceeded to a certain extent; among these marine areas, the government intends to start preparation for the designation process for seven marine areas as “promising areas” in the near future.

 Furthermore, the government amended the Port Act in 2019 to introduce a long-term lease scheme for base ports and harbours for offshore wind farms.
-Following this, four base ports designated by the Ministry of Land, Infrastructure, Transport and Tourism are under construction to strengthen soil-bearing capacity, which is necessary for the installation and maintenance of large wind turbines.
+Following this, four base ports designated by the Ministry of Land, Infrastructure, Transport and Tourism are or will be utilised for the installation and maintenance of large wind turbines.

 Although there are some hurdles for developing offshore wind farms in Japan, the government is continuing its efforts to promote offshore wind power.
 Investors and banks have also expressed a positive stance towards this form of alternative energy.